Pros and Cons of Job Boards for Recruiting

 Ideally, roles that are administrative or don’t require a lot of specialized education or skills are best for job boards.

 Job boards lose their effectiveness the more specialized you get with a position, especially with more senior roles.

 Once you start to get to the manager, director, VP or above, job boards are going to become increasingly less effective.

 One way or another, with job boards, you’re going to have to allot time to sift through an abundance of resumes.

-Job boards will get you a high quantity of resumes, but the quality of those resumes and candidates is going to be very low.
+Using job boards for recruiting will get you a high quantity of resumes, but the quality of those resumes and candidates is going to be very low.

 You will likely reject eight or nine out of every 10 resumes that come through for your position.

 You or someone on your staff will need to sift through these initial resumes and weed out the ones that are simply junk.

 Many job boards today allow candidates to apply to multiple positions at once.